-Snack Bar
+FBCI Snack Bar

-Located just off the dining hall in Tracy Hall, the snack bar is open during lunch and other scheduled hours.
-Its atmosphere is conducive to good fellowship, and the menu offers a variety of reasonably-priced items such as hamburgers, chicken burgers, French fries, mozzarella sticks, and more.
+Located just off the dining hall in Tracy Hall, the snack bar is open during scheduled hours.
+Its atmosphere is conducive to good fellowship, and the menu offers a variety of reasonably priced items.

-Section 3: Financial Information F24/S25 Fee Structure
+Section 3: Financial Information F25/S26 Fee Structure

 As a faith-based college with the purpose of graduating students Day 1, Debt-Free, our tuition and dormitory fees are kept to a minimum.
-The fees and schedule are estimated for a full-time, on-campus student for the F24/S25 college year.
-Actual student billings may differ as FBCI reserves the right to adjust fees accordingly under the board of trustees' discretion.
+The fees and schedule are estimated for a full-time, on-campus student for the 2025-2026 college year.
+Actual student billings may differ as FBCI reserves the right to adjust fees accordingly at the discretion of the Board of Trustees.